-Tagsair-seal air conditioner air sealing Arlington attic bulb caulk CFL chimney coffee coffee grounds cold Compost condensation dehumidifier direct vent dryer electricity energy fireplace garden gardening heat heat wave humidity hygrometer ice ice dam ice dams incandescent insulation keep cool LED MA Q-Lon safe safety Sagewell save seal snow vent weatherization window windows
+Tagsair-seal air conditioner air sealing Arlington attic bulb caulk CFL chimney coffee coffee grounds cold Compost dehumidifier direct vent dryer electricity energy fireplace garden gardening garlic heat heat wave humidity hygrometer ice ice dam ice dams incandescent insulation keep cool LED MA Q-Lon safe safety Sagewell save seal snow vent weatherization window windows

 Author Archives: Jeremy

 Briefly, here is how I plant potatoes with preschoolers.
 My preference is to set things up so it is as easy as possible, especially because I’m working with 3-5 year olds.

 I help maintain a raised bed garden at a local preschool where the garden animals include not just kids, but also: Squirrels, chipmunks, raccoons, rabbits, groundhogs, moles/voles, turkey and deer.
 For a few years this has meant that any peas, … Continue reading

 Spring is here, by date if not by weather, and people are thinking about their lawns.
 I’m here to show you why you should plant clover.

 Butterflyweed, or Asclepias tuberosa, is great for pollinators and a required host for Monarch butterflies, whose caterpillars eat the toxic plant as a way to protect themselves from predators.
 Many other pollinators, including native solitary bees, flock to the showy … Continue reading